 The term external API refers to all SuperOffice client products, SuperOffice COM API's, and the NetServer API landscape.

 NetServer, although used as an umbrella term that encapsulates a variety of data access capabilities, is just as much if not more extensible than the SuperOffice clients.
-With constructs such as low-level database query objects to high-level business objects, to higher-level SOAP web services and web service proxy libraries, NetServer is itself an extensible SuperOffice product.
+With constructs such as low-level database objects to high-level business objects, to higher-level web services and web service proxy libraries, NetServer is itself an extensible SuperOffice product.

 SuperOffice has several partners and 3rd party vendors who have built tightly-coupled integrations with SuperOffice using external API's.
 The different types of integrations built range from tiny edge-case security plugins to integrations with completely new document management systems.
 There are even complete enterprise resource planning systems that leverage SuperOffice CRM as the heart of it's ecosystem.